Do you believe wellbeing means the same thing to everyone?

 When Vikram thinks about his life overall, he’s proud of his accomplishments and happy that he’s helping solve the global climate change problem one step at a time.

 As we can see, Vikram has pretty different values from Gemma.
 As a whole, however, he’s extremely satisfied with his life, and he derives significant enjoyment from the activities he pursues.
-He feels he’s working with a larger sense of purpose, and that he’s making significant progress towards the goals that matter to him.
+He feels he’s working with a larger sense of purpose and making significant progress toward the goals that matter to him.

-Two different people, two distinct lives – both are experiencing high subjective well-being.
+Two different people, two distinct lives; both experiencing high subjective wellbeing.

 Is SWB Linked to Intelligence?

-In general, however, there is a widespread academic consensus that no significant relationship exists between cognitive intelligence and subjective well-being (Gottfredson, 2008; Grossman et al., 2013).
-Instead, it’s emotional intelligence – or EQ – that appears to be a powerful SWB predictor, particularly of SWB’s cognitive component (Sanchez-Alvarez et al., 2015).
+In general, however, there is a widespread academic consensus that no significant relationship exists between cognitive intelligence and subjective wellbeing (Gottfredson, 2008; Grossmann, Na, Varnum, Kitayama, & Nisbett, 2013).
+Instead, it’s emotional intelligence (EQ) that appears to be a powerful SWB predictor, particularly of SWB’s cognitive component (Sánchez-Álvarez, Extremera, & Fernández-Berrocal, 2016).

-Read more about this in Sanchez-Alvarez and colleagues’ meta-analysis on EQ and SWB: The Relation Between Emotional Intelligence and Subjective Well-being.
+Read more about this in Sánchez-Álvarez et al.’s (2016) meta-analysis on EQ and SWB: The Relation Between Emotional Intelligence and Subjective Well-being.

 A Look at Work Satisfaction and SWB

-Work or job satisfaction is considered a SWB component that has been found to correlate positively with life satisfaction (Bowling et al., 2010).
+Work or job satisfaction is a SWB component that has been found to correlate positively with life satisfaction (Bowling, Eschleman, & Wang, 2010).
 While the vast bulk of studies into work satisfaction and SWB are correlational, the literature does include several theories that address the relationship between the two.

-Heller and colleagues, for instance, suggest a spillover hypothesis; which argues that “job experiences spill over into other spheres of life, and vice versa, suggesting that a positive relationship exists between the two variables” (2002, p.
-816).
-When examined further, researchers found experimental evidence supporting this theory by discovering a bi-directional relationship between life satisfaction and job satisfaction (Unanue et al., 2017).
+Heller, Judge, and Watson (2002, p.
+816) suggest a spillover hypothesis, arguing that “job experiences spill over into other spheres of life, and vice versa, suggesting that a positive relationship exists between the two variables.”
+When examined further, researchers found experimental evidence supporting this theory by discovering a bi-directional relationship between life satisfaction and job satisfaction (Unanue, Gómez, Cortez, Oyanedel, & Mendiburo-Seguel, 2017).

-According to the authors, this relationship may be influenced by workers’ psychological needs fulfillment – when they felt their needs for autonomy, relatedness, and competence were satisfied, they were happier, more productive, and more engaged (Unanue et al., 2017).
+This relationship may be influenced by workers’ psychological needs fulfillment.
+When they felt their needs for autonomy, relatedness, and competence were satisfied, they were happier, more productive, and more engaged (Unanue et al., 2017).

-So, we see some potentially useful implications for organizations, who can help employees in several ways (Deci & Ryan, 2000; Van den Broeck et al., 2016; Unanue et al., 2017):
+So, we see some potentially useful implications for ways that organizations can help employees (Deci & Ryan, 2000; Van den Broeck, Ferris, Chang, & Rosen, 2016; Unanue et al., 2017):

-By creating conditions under which they feel that their behavior is meaningful and voluntary – this may satisfy employees’ needs for autonomy;
+Creating conditions under which they feel that their behavior is meaningful and voluntary may satisfy employees’ needs for autonomy.

-By making them feel their behavior is effective and efficient – this may satisfy their psychological need for competence; and
+Making them feel their behavior is effective and efficient may satisfy their psychological need for competence.

-By considering what makes employees feel appreciated, understood by, and connected to significant others – this could fulfill their need for relatedness.
+Considering what makes employees feel appreciated, understood by, and connected to significant others could fulfill their need for relatedness.

 A Take-Home Message